simonecorsi/termly.js/README.md

 - `@method pathStringToArray` get a path as a string and turn to an array
 - `@method pathArrayToString` get a path as a array and turn to an string
 - `@method fileWalker` Recursive Virtual Filesystem File Walker, return the node found if any.
-- `@method traverseFiles` traverse the FS all files (not directory) at least once, and call the callback provided on it, if any
-- `@method traverseDirs` traverse the FS all directory at least once, and call the callback provided on it, if any
 - `@method getNode` given a path and a filetype call fileWalker to find it, if found return file/dir as asked, its path as string and array
 - `@method changeDir` builtin change directory command, used by CD command
 - `@method listDir` builtin list directory command, used by LS command